What are VAT Bill loans?

 How To Pay Your VAT Bill

-Businesses are required to pay VAT to HMRC electronically, most popularly paid through internet banking and direct debit.
-Latest rules state most businesses are not allowed to pay by cheque.
+Businesses are required to pay VAT to HMRC electronically, most commonly through internet banking and direct debit.
+The latest rules state most businesses are not allowed to pay by cheque.
 If you are having issues paying your VAT, get in touch with HMRC as soon as you can.

 After setting up an established company, several business owners cite their first stumbling block in business as knowing how to treat and manage VAT.
 Particularly true in the early stages of trading, as the owner of a startup it’s likely you’ll be involved in all areas of operations, including VAT obligations.